What is schema markup?

 The most common types of schema markup are the following:

-Although these are the most commonly found, there is a number of different ways that you can use structured your pages by leveraging schema.org markup.
-Check out the full list of supported Schema.org markup on their website.
+Although these are the most commonly found, there are several different ways that you can use structure your pages by leveraging schema.org markup.
+Check out the full list of supported Schema.org markups on their website.

 How Do You Implement Schema Markup?

-In order to get started on implementing schema markup for your website, you must decide on the method in which you will add them to your site.
-There are 3 ways that schema.org markup can be added:
+To start implementing schema markup for your website, you must decide on the method by which you will add them to your site.
+There are three ways that schema.org markup can be added:

-- Microdata – Microdata is a set of tags that aims to make annotating HTML elements with machine-readable tags much easier.
-Microdata is a great place for beginners to start because it’s so easy to use.
+• Microdata – Microdata is a set of tags that aims to make annotating HTML elements with machine-readable tags much easier.
+Microdata is a great place for beginners because it’s easy to use.

-- RFDa – RDFa is an acronym for Resource Description Framework in Attributes.
-Essentially, RDFa is an extension to HTML5 and it was designed to aid users in marking up structured data.
+• RFDa – RDFa is an acronym for Resource Description Framework in Attributes.
+Essentially, RDFa is an extension to HTML5 designed to aid users in marking up structured data.

 The most commonly used method is using JOSN-LD.
-Additionally, Google has stated numerous times that JSON-LD is their preferred method for structured data.
+Additionally, Google has repeatedly stated that JSON-LD is their preferred method for structured data.
 Due to this, we also encourage doing the same.
-There appears to be more support documentation surrounding JSON-LD as well, making it easier to troubleshoot when you’re having issues getting your markup to validate.
-For instance, Jus Turf uses JSON-LD to successfully leverage their own local business markup.
+There appears to be more support documentation surrounding JSON-LD, making it easier to troubleshoot when you’re having issues getting your markup to validate.
+For instance, Jus Turf uses JSON-LD to leverage its local business markup successfully.
 We’ll use Jus Turf as our prime example.

 Implementing Local Business Schema Markup with JSON-LD

-In order to implement local business markup, use the template below to help you follow this brief tutorial.
-Before starting, we recommend you review this list of local business types as your markup will need to be modified accordingly using the template below.
-Jus Turf, for example, would select “HomeAndConstructionBusiness” as their business type as they are an artificial grass supplier as well as artificial lawn designers.
+To implement local business markup, use the template below to help you follow this brief tutorial.
+Before starting, we recommend you review this list of local business types, as your markup will need to be modified accordingly using the template below.
+Jus Turf, for example, would select “HomeAndConstructionBusiness” as their business type as they are an artificial grass supplier and artificial lawn designer.

 Local Business Types: